Valentine’s Day In NYC: The Ultimate Guide

 Get in the mood with a steamy burlesque show.

 On Feb.
 14, New York City’s longest running burlesque variety show presents Le Scandal Valentine’s Day Show.
-Le Scandal will be held downstairs at The West Bank Café in the Laurie Beechman Theater.
+Le Scandal will be held downstairs at The West Bank Café at the Laurie Beechman Theater.

 #Repost @xxrosebudz #sundayburlesque ・・・ ????⚰???? #burlesque #burlylife #stripteaser #lescandal #lescandalburlesque #nycburlesque #madamerosebud